prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 GroupInnerJoinsByConnector in brief :
 #### 1. Create a plan rewriter for GroupInnerJoinsByConnector by implementing SimplePlanRewriter
-- 1.1.
-The GroupInnerJoinsByConnector uses SimplePlanRewriter methods VisitJoin and VisitFilter to traverse through the nodes.
+- The GroupInnerJoinsByConnector uses SimplePlanRewriter methods VisitJoin and VisitFilter to traverse through the nodes.
 The reason we need to traverse the JoinNode is that we need to identify whether the join query (that is created by presto before Pushdown Optimization is going to happen) is able to be processed by the datasource.
-For this we traverse all the nodes of the join node and validate all the 5 points [above](https://github.com/Thanzeel-Hassan-IBM/rfcs/blob/main/RFC-0009-jdbc-join-push-down.md#join-query-pushdown-in-presto-jdbc-datasource)
+For this we traverse all the nodes of the join node and [validate all the 5 points](https://github.com/Thanzeel-Hassan-IBM/rfcs/blob/main/RFC-0009-jdbc-join-push-down.md#join-query-pushdown-in-presto-jdbc-datasource)
 #### 2. Flatten all TableScanNode, filter, outputVariables and assignment to a new data structure called MultiJoinNode
-- 2.1.
  Presto already has an existing data structure called multiJoinNode which is used to flatten Plan nodes into list of source nodes.
 We are using a similar approach to create multiJoinNode.
 #### 3. Use MultiJoinNode to group Jdbc Tables based on connector name
 - 3.1.
 We take each item of SourceList and check if it’s a connector which supports join push down.
 For this we have introduced a new capability in ConnectorCapabilities named "SUPPORTS_JOIN_PUSHDOWN”.
 ```